AntoinePoisson/42sh/README.md

 	42SH FEATURES
 	Prompt

-	 When standard input is a tty, termcaps prompt is available and includes a lot of features:<br/>
+	 When standard input is a tty, termcaps prompt is available and includes a lot of features:
-             - CTRL^D : Exit the 42sh<br/>
+             - CTRL^D : Exit the 42sh
-             - CTRL^L : Clear the screen<br/>
+             - CTRL^L : Clear the screen
-	     - CTRL^A : Move to the start of the line<br/>
+             - CTRL^A : Move to the start of the line
-	     - CTRL^E : Move to the end of the line<br/>
+             - CTRL^E : Move to the end of the line
-             - Right and Left Arrows : Move into command line<br/>
+             - Right and Left Arrows : Move into command line
-             - Up and Down Arrows : Brows throught commands history<br/>
+             - Up and Down Arrows : Brows throught commands history
-             If standard input is not a tty, termcaps prompt is not available.<br/>
 ## Features
   - Prompt with line edition
   - Builtins `alias`, `bg`, `cd`, `echo`, `exit`, `export`, `fg`, `hash`, `jobs`, `set`, `source`, `test`, `type`, `unalias`, `unset`